chan-csu/OptForce_Bdoh/README.md

 ./Results/ include the following:

 - First, Second, and Third_Order_Results.
 This is the result of kinetic model with three level of perturbation.
 - First, Second, and Third_Order_Core.
 Which include information about the mapped intervention containing the index of the target reaction(s) and their type of regulation (Knockout-0, Upregulation-2, Downregulation-1).
 - Base_bdoh is the flux in wildtype by kinetic model for all 18 set of parameters
 - Latest_Workspace includes the variables in the workspace after running Final_Script so you don't have to wait to reproduce the results.
 - Normalized_First, Second, and Third contains the kinetic model outputs for all interventions normalized by wildtype fluxes.
 - MustL, MustLL, MustU, MustUL, MustUU are the outputs of optForce.

+**In Response to the reviewrs two more analysis were added to the paper:
+1- How would the flux distribution change by changing H2 uptake and holding CO uptake constant.
+2- How would the flux distribution change if higher perturbation levels are tested.
+Both analyses are included in the results directory
+**

 # References